T-parrish/100daysofcode/r1-log.md

 ### R1D10
 Spent a good portion of today exploring Milan and recovering from the insane travel day yesterday.
 Managed to crank out a solid hour of algorithms from leetcode, plan to iron out Authentication for my app over this next week

+### R1D11
+It's tough to make progress on a project in such a limited window of time.
+I definitely find that spending 2-3 uninterrupted hours on a project is ideal.

+### R1D12
+Progress is slow without stable / reliable internet, but I'm pleased with myself for waking up extra early and making sure that I can set aside between 1-2 hours for coding each morning before heading out on adventures.